MicrosoftDocs/win32/desktop-src/WmiSdk/describing-the-ldap-namespace.md

 ---
-Description: 'When connecting remotely to an Active Directory server other than the one in your current domain, you must specify the name of a computer that is already a member of the domain belonging to the Active Directory you want.'
+Description: When connecting remotely to an Active Directory server other than the one in your current domain, you must specify the name of a computer that is already a member of the domain belonging to the Active Directory you want.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'f1478b9d-4a92-4340-8721-1f443eb6ace2'
+ms.assetid: f1478b9d-4a92-4340-8721-1f443eb6ace2
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Describing the LDAP Namespace
+title: Describing the LDAP Namespace ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
 ---

 # Describing the LDAP Namespace